devdayit/gatsby-devday-calendar/README.md

 # Installation
 ---
-Install this starter (assuming Gatsby is installed) by running from your CLI:
+Run this starter (assuming Gatsby is installed) by running from your CLI:
 ```
-gatsby new clean gh:brianstone/gatsby-starter-clean
+gatsby develop
 ```

 # Deploy